Bowe Bergdahl gets dishonorable discharge but no prison time for abandoning post

 FORT BRAGG, N.C. — A military judge spared Army Sgt.
-Bowe Bergdahl from prison for walking off his post in Afghanistan in 2009, sentencing him on Friday with a dishonorable discharge and reduction in rank but no time behind bars.
+Bowe Bergdahl from prison for walking off his post in Afghanistan in 2009, sentencing him on Friday to a dishonorable discharge and a reduction in rank but no time behind bars.

 "Sgt.
-Bergdahl has looked forward to today for a long time," one of his defense attorneys, Eugene Fidell, told reporters afterwards.
+Bergdahl has looked forward to today for a long time," one of his defense attorneys, Eugene Fidell, told reporters after the sentencing.

 Bergdahl, who pleaded guilty to desertion and misbehavior before the enemy, faced up to life in prison.
 Defense attorneys had asked for leniency, citing the five years Bergdahl spent in Taliban captivity, criticism from Trump on the campaign trail, and his mental state.